Paymo Logo

 1. Hold a meeting with all project stakeholders

 Never come up with the project charter alone.
-As a rule of thumb, write the project charter after an interactive meeting with the other key stakeholders, clients, and other team members.
+As a rule of thumb, write the project charter after an interactive meeting with key stakeholders, clients, and other team members.

-Make sure that everyone participates and brings their own feedback, puts everything on paper, and further discusses conflicting opinions.
+Ensure that everyone participates and brings feedback, puts everything on paper, and further discusses conflicting opinions.
 Also, don’t miss any of the project charter elements listed above.
 This is your chance to get everyone on the same boat and prevent further misunderstandings.

 Check out this PMI® article to see the importance of involving your team in creating the project charter.